 Sande provides horseback riding and horsemanship lessons for every individual, starting at four years old.
 Children and adults can participate in classes weekly or every-other week.
 Instruction time is equally split between lessons in riding and on-ground horsemanship in order to develop a solid foundation of riding, horse handling, horsemanship knowledge and care-taking abilities.

 Please review the overview of lessons below and contact us to determine the best fit for you!

 LITTLE WRANGLERS is our 50-min group for kids ages 4-7 which helps ensure those first horse experiences are safe and positive!
 It teaches early riding and handling skills as well as providing good, safe, horsey fun!
 Kids spend half of the lesson riding with one-on-one instruction and the other half doing hands-on horsemanship activities in the barn.

-LEVEL 2 integrates more intermediate riding and horsemanship lessons.
-The primary focus of the riding portion is on trotting - mastering the independent trot on four lesson horses (Western and English) in all three positions at various speeds, on the rail and in patterns.
-The horsemanship portion focuses on more independent care-taking and handling skills, including being able to fully care for a horse on the basic level.
+LEVEL 2 integrates more intermediate riding and horsemanship with the lesson time equally split between mounted and un-mounted lessons.
+The primary focus of the riding portion is on trotting – mastering the independent trot on four lesson horses (Western and English) in all three positions at various speeds on the rail.
+The un-mounted portion focuses on more independent care-taking and handling skills, including being able to fully care for a horse on the basic level.